Meet Our Faculty | MEd Alumni Testimonials | Meet Our Advising Team

 BS, MS, Minot State University; MA, Wayne State College; Ed.D., Trident University International

-Dr. Cammy Romanuck-Murphy serves as the Walker School of Education Director of Graduate Programs for Midland University’s Center for Graduate & Professional Studies.
+Dr. Cammy Romanuck-Murphy serves as the Walker School of Education Director of Graduate Programs.
 Dr. Romanuck-Murphy holds an Ed.D. in Educational Leadership from Trident University International, a Master of Arts in P-8 Educational Administration from Wayne State College, a Master of Science in Speech-Language Pathology, and a Bachelor of Science in Communication Disorders from Minot State University.
 She began her career as a Speech-Language Pathologist (SLP) and remained an active SLP for nine years in K-12 education.
 In 2019, Dr. Romanuck-Murphy began teaching graduate courses as an adjunct instructor, in addition to her role as an SLP.
 She taught in the Masters and Doctoral programs at Trident University International in the College of Education and in the Communication Disorders undergraduate program at the University of Nebraska, Kearney.
-In 2021, Dr. Romanuck Murphy accepted a full-time doctoral professor role with Trident University International.
+In 2021, Dr. Romanuck Murphy served as a full-time doctoral professor and research chair with Trident University International before accepting the Director of Graduate Programs role at Midland University.

 Administrative Coordinator and Certification Officer